KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 This article describes the KeyboardKit callout engine.

-Callouts are an important part of the typing experience, where input callouts show the currently pressed key and action callouts present secondary keyboard actions.
+Callouts are an important part of the typing experience, where input callouts show the currently pressed key and action callouts can show secondary keyboard actions.

-In KeyboardKit, a ``CalloutActionProvider`` can be used to provide secondary actions to a ``CalloutContext``, which in turn will update views like ``Callouts/ActionCallout``.
+In KeyboardKit, a ``CalloutActionProvider`` can be used to provide callout actions to a ``CalloutContext``, which in turn will update views like ``Callouts/ActionCallout``.

-KeyboardKit will bind a ``StandardCalloutActionProvider`` instance to ``KeyboardInputViewController/services`` when the keyboard is loaded.
-You can modify or replace this provider at any time.

 [KeyboardKit Pro][Pro] unlocks and registers localized action providers.
 Information about Pro features can be found at the end of this article.